About the monument

 3d.
 Ind.
 Cav.
 1st.
 Brigade

-See more on the 3rd Indiana Cavalry Regiment in the Civil War
+See more on the history of the 3rd Indiana Cavalry Regiment in the Civil War

 The monument to the 3rd Indiana Cavalry is west of Gettysburg on the east side of Reynolds Avenue just north of the Railroad Cut.
 (39°50’16.5″N 77°14’52.2″W)